 If your organization is adopting agile delivery, you are going through an agile transformation.
+In this blog we’ll examine the 5 components of agile transformation that can’t be ignored.
 An organization often begins agile transformation because it is a small company that grew up without much official process and structure and things are too chaotic or it is a larger company looking to replace Waterfall style delivery.
 In this post, I will explain key components of agile transformation: process agility, technical agility, business agility, cultural agility, and change management agility.

 The most obvious thing that needs to change during agile transformation is the process by which you develop products and services.
 This change often starts with learning Scrum because it is the most popular agile delivery framework (see the latest VersionOne State of Agile Report to learn more).
 Whatever agile delivery frameworks and process you use; your delivery organization will have to become proficient with them.
 You can go to classes, watch YouTube videos, go to conferences, or read about them.
 Agile delivery frameworks such as Scrum will be disruptive to your organization.
 For small companies with little structure, this new structure for delivering faster with less risk can feel overwhelming.
 For large companies with a lot of structure, policies